The Design Village

 Horizontal Collaboration Project

 Designers need to understand various other industries that complement their specialized skillset.
-The horizontal collaboration project allows students to learn from their peers who are specializing in other disciplines such as fashion design, communication design and industrial design, and solve a large problem that requires a collaborative effort, much more than what pure product and industrial design can alone do.
+The horizontal collaboration project allows students to learn from their peers who are specializing in other disciplines such as fashion design, communication design and space design, and solve a large problem that requires a collaborative effort, much more than what pure product and industrial design can alone do.

 BDF508